 (Innolution offers corporate training in Kanban, an excellent agile method to help teams optimize work flow and work in process).

 - Use Economically Sensible Batch Sizes.
 Economically sensible batch sizes have many benefits, including reduced cycle time, reduced flow variability, accelerated feedback, reduced risk, reduced overhead, increased motivation and urgency, and reduced cost of schedule growth.

-To learn more about how these and other agile principles work together and reinforce each other, read the blog post, "This Ain't No Cafeteria!"
+- Consider Cost of Delay.
+Scrum teams can use the cost of delay, the financial cost associated with delaying work or delaying achievement of a milestone, to make informed tradeoffs.
+To learn more about how these and other agile principles work together and reinforce each other, read the blog post, "Agile Portfolio Management: This Ain't No Cafeteria!"

 When using Scrum, teams measure progress by what they have delivered and validated, not by how they are proceeding according to the predefined plan or how far they are into a particular phase or stage of development.
 The three principles below focus on this topic.